-Candid, photojournalist photos are taken all throughout the day, starting at the getting ready and especially on the dance floor!
-I also seek to use some of my candid portrait skills in the editorial portraits.
+Candid, photojournalist photos are taken all throughout the day, starting at the getting ready, and especially on the dance floor!
+I also like to use some of my candid portrait skills in the editorial portraits.
 For example, we'll take the shot of your full body in your wedding gown or tux, but you won't be instructed to stand there stiffly and smile.
 We want genuine smiles and organic movement.

 Speaking of keeping real, I'm woke enough to know that "traditional" can sometimes feel like it's leaving some folks out, so I say editorial, but I mean the same thing.
 I adore working with everyone, and we'll get photos that will look genuine and be cherished, no matter who you are, who you're marrying, what you're wearing, or what your gender expression is.